dsarov/ARDaP/README.md

 ![](https://github.com/erin-price/ARDaP/blob/master/ARDaP%20coverage_Pa%20db.png)
 **Figure 3:** 'Data' tab of the 'Coverage' table in the *P. aeruginosa* ARDaP SQLite database

-**Still to come:

-   **- Annotation of the CARD database to only include relevant species-specific AMR determinants and to ignore conserved/non-AMR-conferring genes**
-   **- Description of the GWAS component of ARDaP for AMR determinant prediction across well-curated genomic datasets with associated AMR phenotyping data**

 ## AMR Report Summary

 ARDaP summarises the AMR findings, if any, for each (meta)genome or (meta)transcriptome of interest in an easy-to-interpret report (Figure 4).
 This report also correlates AMR genotype with AMR phenotype.
 Finally, ARDaP flags quality issues, incorrect species, and natural genetic variation that does not confer AMR.